 Improving the Quality of Life for Residents of All Ages and Abilities

+Metro Atlanta’s older adult population is growing rapidly as better health enables us to live longer.
+By 2030, one in four residents will be over the age of 60 as compared to one in six today.
 This demographic shift presents an opportunity for the region to provide services and design communities in a way that meets the needs of residents of all ages and abilities.

-Providing Services and Supports
+Providing Services and Supports Through empowerline

 Planning to Meet the Region’s Changing Needs

-Additional funding is provided by federal Social Services Block Grants, federal elderly and disabled Medicaid waiver programs, a range of state programs, along with a variety of public and private grants.
+As the federally designated Area Agency on Aging (AAA), ARC receives funding from the Older Americans Act for much of the work performed by the agency’s Aging & Independence Services Group within the counties of Cherokee, Clayton, Cobb, DeKalb, Douglas, Fayette, Fulton, Gwinnett, Henry, and Rockdale.
+Additional funding is provided by federal Social Services Block Grants, federal elderly and disabled Medicaid waiver programs, and a range of state programs, along with a variety of public and private grants.

 Visit Eldercare Locator to find other AAAs in the nation.